marslo/myvim/Configurations/Offline_Packages/bundle/vim-javascript/README.md

 ## Concealing Characters

-You can customize concealing characters, if your font provides the character you want, by defining one or more of the following
+You can customize concealing characters, if your font provides the glyph you want, by defining one or more of the following
 variables:

     let g:javascript_conceal_function             = "ƒ"